Pocono Mountain School District

 The Pocono Mountain School District has a dynamic program to serve our students with special needs, as well as our local businesses and community.
 The Pocono Mountain School to Work program is designed to prepare students for transition to future employment and independent living.
 The population of students that receive Life Skills Support and Full Time Learning Support at the senior high level are the main participants of the program.

-There are currently 24 students working within the program, between the ages of 17 – 21 years old.
-The teachers of the program are Jerry Greeley and Steven A. Werner, both who have been teaching students with special needs for many years.
-There are five paraprofessionals who work within the classroom as well including Marianne Paige, Keala Jabara, Stacey Miller, Joanne Palmer, and Nick Artinger, all who have many years of experience as well.
+There are currently 30 students working within the program, between the ages of 17 – 21 years old.
+The teachers of the program are Jerry Greeley and Marianne Paige, who have both been teaching students with special needs for many years.
+There are also five job coaches who work within the classroom and the community.
 In addition, there are other one-on-one paraprofessionals, TSS workers, nurses, etc. to help all students be successful.

 The Pocono Mountain School to Work program is reliant on many facets of the community, including Tri-County Mental Health and Disability Services, East Stroudsburg University, Devereux Program and Services, Burnley Workshop of the Poconos, the Pennsylvania Office of Mental Retardation, the Pennsylvania Office of Vocational Rehabilitation, CareerLink, and many others.
-Local participating businesses include Pocono Mountain School District, Sanofi Pasteur, Sodexo Food Services, Pocono Plateau, Pocono Mountain Ecumenical Food Pantry, Gluco Lodge Retirement Home, Hampton Inn, and others.
-The success of the School To Work Program is due to the support given by the Pocono Mountain School District school board, administration, teachers and staff, and of course the parents and students who participate in the program.
-These numerous and necessary collaborations make the vocational and independent living experiences the most realistic and useful for the students.
-The community will in turn benefit from the Pocono Mountain School to Work program graduating responsible and productive members into our society.
+Local participating businesses include Pocono Mountain School District, Skytop, CVS in Cresco, Sanofi Pasteur, Sodexo Food Services, Pocono Plateau, Pocono Mountain Ecumenical Food Pantry, Gluco Lodge Retirement Home, Hampton Inn, Camelback Mountain Resort, Paradise Stream Resort, Tobyhanna Army Depot, The Salvation Army and others.
+The success of the School To Work Program is due to the support given by the Pocono Mountain School District school board, administration, teachers and staff, and of course, the parents and students who participate in the program.
+These numerous and necessary collaborations make the vocational and independent living experiences the most realistic and useful for students.
+The community will in turn benefit from the Pocono Mountain School to Work program, graduating responsible and productive members into our society.